unibas-gravis/scalismo-faces/README.md

 and Vision](http://gravis.cs.unibas.ch) research group at the [University of Basel](http://www.unibas.ch), Switzerland.

 The library contains tools for image processing, rendering and handling of the Morphable Model.
-A tutorial on how to use this software and about the concepts of Analysis-by-Synthesis face image analysis will soon be available from the University of Basel.
-Until then, enjoy the shape modelling online course about scalismo at http://shapemodelling.cs.unibas.ch/.
+A tutorial on how to use this software and about the concepts of Analysis-by-Synthesis face image analysis is available from the University of Basel under http://gravis.dmi.unibas.ch/PMM/.

-The library is initially started at a very basic level.
-More contents will be added when the tutorial from the University of Basel will be available (expected Feb/Mar 2017).
-We will add rendering, handling of the Morphable Model and also model fitting capability.
-The current state is still under heavy development and subject to frequent changes.
-While being built up, we resort to a simple feature branching model and develop on the master branch with tagged releases.

 Usage
 -----